-Flaxseed Vs. Chia Seeds Which one is better for You?
+Flaxseed Vs. Chia Seeds Which one is Better for You?

 - Flaxseed is loaded with essential fatty acids (“essential” – meaning that they must be consumed because our bodies don’t make them)

-Note: It’s been written and noted that flaxseed can cause bloating so you’ll want to start out small (1 TBL or less) and build up.
-Also, very important – flaxseed because of its thick husk must be grounded in order to work at its best and to be digested well.
+Note: It’s been written and noted that flaxseed could cause bloating, so you’ll want to start small (1 TBL or less) and build up.
+Also, very important – flaxseed because of its thick husk must be grounded to work at its best and to be digested well.
 Don’t grind until you’re ready to eat them.
 Once ground, flaxseed has about a 2-week shelf life.

-- Will give you a feel full faster
+- Will give you a feel full faster.

 - Chia seeds are easier to digest and do not need to be ground up first.
 So you’ll need to invest in a grinder to eat flaxseed.